pedropalombo/SpringAndFriends/classes/Section 3/1-restAPI.md

     \-> light (2mb) in-memory database to be used before SQL dbs ^-!> OBS: needs to be configured on 'application.properties' and be given an sql file to go with it ^-> URL: http://localhost:8080/h2-console/
+    \-!> PS: data doesn't persist when migrating to MySQL, since it's only internal

 > DevTools
     \-> for LiveReload and application restarts